NicholasGWK/trx/README.md

     innerProp: 'test',
     },
   }

+// we want to transform it to:
+{
+  one: '1',
+  innerProp: 'test',
+}
 ```
 And there are already selectors for the first and second props, but we only want my resulting object to have first and innerProp, my final, anonymous selector must perform a relatively complex transformation: